bthate/opd/README.rst

 OPD is Public Domain.

-1. You need to set PYTHONPATH="." if you run this locally.
-2. You might need to uninstall and rm -fR ~/.cache/pip in case of error.
+#.
+You might need to uninstall and rm -fR ~/.cache/pip in case of error.

 **INSTALL**